-Day 8: We leave Munich, cross the border into Austria and continue on to Salzburg, birthplace of Mozart and with UNESCO world Heritage status.
+Day 8: We leave Munich, cross the border into Austria and continue on to Salzburg, birthplace of Wolfgang Amadeus Mozart and with UNESCO world Heritage status.
 Picturesquely located on both sides of the Salzach River in the foothills of the Alps, Salzburg is gorgeous!
 Internationally known for its baroque architecture, this ‘Rome of the North’ has one of the best-preserved historic centers in Europe.
 This afternoon, we will weave through the narrow streets and Romanesque archways of the old city, pass through the Jewish District, the Judengasse, and stop to see St. Florian Fountain in the Alter Markt, a marketplace that dates back to the 13th century.
 Along the way, stop to see several fascinating sites.
 Mozart’s Birthplace at No. 9 Getreidegasse is a shrine to the world-renowned genius.
 Salzburg’s cathedral, Dom zu Salzburg, is an impressive Baroque monument to the wealth, power and religion of the city.
 Towering above the skyline, the marble façade is crowned by brilliant turquoise domes atop each of the twin towers.
 Dominating the city, Hohensalzburg Fortress was originally built in 1077 in preparation for a conflict between Pope Gregor VII and Emperor Henry IV.
 We will ride the cable car to the top for a view over the city and the luscious mountainous scenery beyond.
-Overnight tonight in the Hotel Bristol Salzburg.
+Overnight in the Hotel Bristol Salzburg.
 (B/L/D)

 Day 9: We leave Salzburg and head to Vienna, the capital of Austria.
 Located on the banks of the Danube River, the city’s historic center is a UNESCO World Heritage Site that is rich in architectural grandeur.
 Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks are on display.
 Upon arrival, we will experience the city’s celebrated cuisine for lunch at one of Vienna’s exceptional restaurants.
 The afternoon and evening are free for independent explorations.
 Overnight in Vienna for three nights In the Hotel Kaiserhof Wien.
 (B/L)